Key takeaways

 Universities accepting students without GRE: How it works

-Universities that accept students without requiring the GRE have alternative admission processes in place to evaluate applicants based on criteria other than standardised test scores.
+Universities that accept students without requiring the GRE have alternative admission processes in place to evaluate applicants based on other criteria.
 Here's how it generally works:

 1. Updated admissions policies